RuchchaSD/Flower_exchange/README.md

 # Flower Exchange - C++ Trading System

+### Our implementation was awarded the best implementation - high-throughput programming

 ## Overview

 This repository is a part of the C++ Workshop Series conducted by LSEG (London Stock Exchange Group).
 It involves the implementation of a C++ program for a Flower Exchange system that supports basic trading operations.
 The system comprises two main components: